top of page

 Meeting Point:

-Most activities begins at the old Washhouse (Tvättstugan) in Karlsvik, at the corner of Arbetarvägen and Tjänstemannavägen.
+Most forest activities begins at the old Washhouse (Tvättstugan) in Karlsvik, at the corner of Arbetarvägen and Tjänstemannavägen.

 Address: